vRP-framework/vRP/README.md

 There is only one required file to configure before launching the server, `cfg/base.lua`, to setup the MySQL database credentials.

 There is a lot to configure in vRP, nothing comes preconfigured so everyone can make his unique server.
-If you have troubles configuring, look at the configuration files of the vRP LaTest servers above.
+Everything you need to know is in the configuration files, but if you have troubles configuring, look at the configuration of the vRP LaTest servers above.

 #### Update